 - If new sections have been added, select the Update entire table option.
-Click OK to incorporate the new headings into the TOC. - If no sections have been added, but content has been added that affects the number of pages in any section, select the Update page numbers only option.
+Click OK to update the page numbers and incorporate the new headings into the TOC. - If no sections have been added, but content has been added that affects the number of pages in any section, select the Update page numbers only option.
 Click OK to update just the page numbers in the TOC.